If you’re anything like me, you’ve probably got a bad money habit or two that’s led to debt and financial stress.

 Automating certain aspects of your finances can not only help you make good money habits, but it can also help you eliminate bad ones.

-Studies have shown we’re more likely to pursue good money habits when they’re easy.
+Studies have shown we’re more likely to pursue good habits when they’re easy.

 Employers who offer 401k plans find more people participate when they’re automatically opted-in instead of asking them to opt-in on their own.

-Most of us are aware that we should be saving for the future, but it’s hard to think about
+Most of us are aware that we should be saving money for retirement, but it’s hard to think about future you’s needs when current you has bills to pay.

 Time to Go Set Your Own Good Money Habits